 We welcome applications for admission from current or veteran service members and hope to assist you in applying for undergraduate admission to the University of Minnesota.

 Below you will find a list of frequently asked questions about applying to the University as a veteran.
-Additional resources, including information on student veterans orientation and veterans education benefits, can be found on the University Veterans Services Web site.
+Additional University Veterans Services, including information on student veterans orientation and veterans education benefits, can be found at the One Stop resource site.

 You are considered a freshman if you are still a high school student or if you have not enrolled in any college courses after graduating from high school.
-Click here to learn more about applying for admission as a freshman.
+Learn more about applying for admission as a freshman.

 You are considered a transfer student if you have previously enrolled in any course for college credit after graduating from high school.
 If you are a high school student and are enrolled in PSEO, College in the Schools, or have earned AP credit, you are still considered a freshman.
-Click here to learn about applying for admission as a transfer student.
+Learn about applying for admission as a transfer student.

 If you are a freshman, you will need to submit an ACT or SAT test score and a final high school transcript (or GED test score).
-Click here for details on registering for the ACT or SAT.
+Learn more about registering for the ACT or SAT.

 If you are an active duty United States military service member currently deployed overseas, you do not need to pay the application fee.
 We will contact you to obtain a copy of your deployment papers.